-As Linux was designed to support many users on a system, permissions and ownership is in place to ensure authorized access to certain files.
+As Linux was designed to support many users on a system, permissions and ownership are in place to ensure authorized access to certain files.
 This prevents general users from modifying system and administration level files, users from accessing other users’ private files, or to allow some users to read a file but only one or few have access to write to it.
 Two of these systems are Linux’s file ownership and permissions policies.

 Every file in Linux (including directories), all have an owning user and group, and read/write/execute flags to allow or deny such types of file access to the owner, owning group, and all other users respectively.